chumo/Gating_with_adatoms/Readme.md

 *Emergent multistability in assembled nanostructures* Yang, J.; Erwin, S.; Kanisawa, K.; Nacci, C. & Fölsch, S.
 [Nano Letters, 2011, 11, 2486](http://dx.doi.org/10.1021/nl2009444)

+This repo contains a Python version and an HTML version:

+### Python
+The graphical user interface is a Matplotlib figure which is able to handle events like mouse clicks and mouse movements.

+It has been tested in Python 2.7.6 and Python 3.4.2.

+For the moment, the program deals only with the case of adatoms adsorbed on the vacancy sites of the 2x2 reconstruction of the InAs(111)A semiconductor surface.

+### HTML
+This is a web-app where the interactivity has been implemented using the javascript visualization library d3.js.

+In this version it is possible to define a lattice of adsorption sites (two vectors, each with modulus and angle).

+A copy of two javascript libraries are used and included, namely [PNGlib.js](http://www.xarg.org/2010/03/generate-client-side-png-files-using-javascript/) and [Bessel.JS](https://github.com/SheetJS/bessel).

 Enjoy!
 Jesús Martínez-Blanco